gpuweb/cts/docs/case_cache.md

 [`src/resources/cache/hashes.json`](`../src/resources/cache/hashes.json`).
 Only
 those cache files with differing hashes are rebuilt.

+Transitive imports easily grow, and these can cause unnecessary rebuilds of the cache.
+To help avoid unnecessary rebuilds, files that are known to not be used by the cache can be annotated with a `MUST_NOT_BE_IMPORTED_BY_DATA_CACHE` comment anywhere in the file.
+If a file with this comment is transitively imported by a `.cache.ts` file, then the cache generation tool will error with a trace of the imports from the `.cache.ts` file to the file with this comment.

 The cache files are copied from [`src/resources/cache`](../src/resources/cache) to the `resources/cache` subdirectory of the
 [`out` and `out-node` build directories](build.md#build-types), so the runner